Usual Suspects, and Some Underdogs, Punch Tickets to D9 Wrestling Semifinals

 Ryan was the No. 2 seed.

-Brookville’s Easton Belfiore, who had a 13-12 record and was he sixth seed in the 172-pound weight class, earned an 8-3 decision over Addison Plants of Kane to move into the semifinals.
+Brookville’s Easton Belfiore, who had a 13-12 record and was the sixth seed in the 172-pound weight class, earned an 8-3 decision over Addison Plants, of Kane, to move into the semifinals.

 Plants was third-seeded.